 On July 15, Second Lady Karen Pence and Dr. Elinore F. McCance-Katz, Assistant Secretary for Mental Health and Substance Use, visited the Baltimore Crisis Response, Inc. (BCRI) to learn more about the mental health, substance use, and suicide prevention services offered to those who need help.

 SAMHSA is allowing flexibility for grant recipients affected by the loss of operational capacity and increased costs due to the COVID-19 crisis.
 These flexibilities are available during this emergency time period.
 Flexibility may be reassessed upon issuance of new guidance by the Office of Management and Budget post the emergency time period.
 Click the link above for information and resources to assist grant recipients during the COVID-19 emergency.
-Continue to check this website for updates.
+Continue to check this website

 These FAQs address general questions associated with award and management of SAMHSA discretionary grants that may arise in relation to COVID-19.
 This information does not apply to SABG, MHBG, PATH or PAIMI grants.
-Applicants and grant recipients are strongly encouraged to monitor this website for updates.
+Applicants and grant recipients are strongly encouraged to monitor this website

 This is the third and final session in the Rural Social Isolation and Loneliness Series.
 In this engaging and interactive webinar, we will discuss how you can start the thread of connection in your own community to support those experiencing grief.
 How has COVID-19 changed this and where are we now as we create new avenues of support for each other and grief becomes even more of our common experience and language?